 The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the School's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the School's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

 CERTIFIED PUBLIC ACCOUNTANTS

 All Grain, UP

 Coral Gables, Florida September 12, 2024

 MANAGEMENT LETTER

-Board of Directors of Pinecrest Preparatory Academy Miami, Florida
+To the Board of Directors of Pinecrest Glades Preparatory Academy Middle High School Miami, Florida

 Report on the Financial Statements